TrungKenbi/tdmucfs/README.md

 # TDMU Confession
 This is project of Chicken Fly Team in Thu Dau Mot University.
-The project helps students to confession to fanpage easily and help manage effectively.
+The project helps students to confession to fanpage easily and help manage effectively.<br>

 # Member of Team
 1. Duong Le Phuoc Trung